Xlocsinjr/progProject/DESIGN.md

 - A script for the graphs in JavaScript
 ##### Functions
 - A function to read in all the jsons created by the python script
-- every graph will have its own function
 - every interactive element will have its own update function

 ### Design diagram